 Most of us have probably had that moment when suddenly our surroundings shift and we no longer have a sense of safety or control over what happens next.
-Like the cliché, it can be as if the rug is pulled out from under our feet.
-Have you imagined that actually happening?
-I’ve seen video of people pulling a tablecloth out from under place servings and food without losing or misplacing any items.
-If only that could be our result when life is challenging!
+I’ve seen videos of people pulling tablecloths out from under place servings and food without losing or misplacing any items.
+If only that could be our result when life is in upheaval!

 Hurricanes by any name are scary.
 Sinkholes can be more frightening due to lack of warning.
 Random shootings?
 We scramble to find a reason, a “key” so we can foresee who, when, where these things will happen.
-Maybe with enough foresight, and perhaps if we discover a scientific rule we can trust, we will be in charge.
-Can murderers be defined and confined prior to committing a horrific act?
-We want to know the hows, not so much out of a passion for learning as for an obsession for control.
 Measurable and understood problems can be managed.

 I’ve balked at the idea that I have no say over circumstances.
 “Life happens” is an uneasy concept.
-If you had asked me much before three years ago if I believed I needed to be in charge I would have said no. My answer may have been a bit pious like, “God has everything in his hands, I don’t have to be afraid.”
-Then I would have worried about everything that was out of my control while continuing to deny the fear even to myself.
+If you had asked me before three years ago if I believed I needed to be in charge, I would have said no. Then I would have worried about everything while continuing to deny the fear even to myself.

-Third, he became willing to entrust everything to God, turning his life including his desire for control, over to Christ.
-After those steps were taken, Paul began to see changes in his decisions, reactions, feelings, and thoughts.
+Paul recognized God as the one with power.
+He turned his desire for control over to Christ.
+His decisions, reactions, feelings, and thoughts began to transform.
 This is happening for me as well.
 The more I can accept my powerlessness, the better.
-This is not the same as helpless victimization.
+This is not helpless victimization.
 I do have a choice, and that is to allow God’s power to be the solution or to keep on truckin’ the way I always have.

 Surrender to God through Jesus Christ became Paul’s message to the world and his daily practice.
 He gave up, and his life began.